ishuar/zero-to-hero-devops-roadmap/linux/day-1/fliesystem-structure.md

 ### /dev

 The `/dev` contains device files.
 Many of these are generated at boot time or even on the fly.
-For example, if you plug in a new webcam or a USB pendrive into your machine, a new device entry will automagically pop up here.
+For example, if you plug in a new webcam or a USB pendrive into your machine, a new device entry will automatically pop up here.

 ### /etc